 What to expect

-• For guides and boat crew we recommend tipping at the end of your cruise
+• For boat crew we recommend tipping at the end of your cruise

 • Comfortable cabins with twin or queen-size beds

 • A combination of time at leisure and scheduled sightseeing

 • This itinerary also operates in reverse.
 The reverse itinerary is a 14-night cruise with no stay in Cairo